 Based on Maryland State Police records, the increase in speeding is well documented.
 Troopers issued more than 192,000 citations in the first 18 months of the pandemic, which was up from 130,000 citations from the previous 18 months.

 In addition to speeding, reckless operation of vehicles has amplified the likelihood of potentially fatal accidents on Maryland roads.
 Local authorities have reported seeing an increased number of drivers tailgating others, cutting other drivers off, driving while distracted, or using the shoulder as a passing lane.

-Although speeding has increased in Maryland, distracted driving remains the most common cause of road accidents in the United States.
-Distracted driving, combined with increased speeding; however, can be especially dangerous for Maryland drivers.
+Although speeding has increased in Maryland, distracted driving remains the most common cause of car accidents in Maryland, as well as in the United States as a while.
+Distracted driving, combined with an increase in speeding; however, can be especially dangerous for Maryland drivers.